A CREATIVE AGENDA FOR THE PRAXIS COMMUNITY

 Finally, we acknowledge that these are clearly written from a Western point of view, given our original context operating from the US; and from the perspective of those with considerable cultural and economic agency.
 There are whole categories of issues unaccounted for here, and we affirm that there are gaps in our understanding that, if bridged, will lead us to reframe some of these issues.

 The good news is that this is a living document.
 We want to use it to learn and be redirected by wise experts; to acknowledge sins of both omission and commission as we discover them; to create visions and views on adjacent issues; to develop community around these ideas—and while doing all those things, to build ventures together.

 In this spirit, we hope this list encourages you to join God in the renewal of these things.

 1. If you’re already working full-time on a venture in one of these areas, we’d love to have you apply to our Business Accelerator or Nonprofit Accelerator, where you can find peer community, mentorship, values-aligned capital, team support, and more.

-4. If you’re a builder looking to join a venture working on one of these issues, check out our Job Board and Talent Network.
-Search for one of the organizations mentioned among the ORIs, or get to know us more through our Praxis Academy Core and Vocation programs.
+3. If you’re a builder looking to join a venture working on one of these issues, check out our Job Board and Talent Network, or search for one of the organizations mentioned among the ORIs.

 In today’s commercially-driven world people are more likely to be seen and referred to as 'consumers' than anything else.
 Instead of being met with resistance, this shift has often meant that individuals have formed their identity through a composite of brands, and product purchasing can be guided more by the desire to make a statement about one’s identity and values than strict utility.
 As a result, the lines between social movement, capitalism, and community are increasingly blurry (see: Nike, Whole Foods, and Patagonia).